 Feed the thermostat capillary out of the oven.
-Disconnect wiring from thermostat.
-Remove the two screws holding thermostat to mounting panel.
-Fit new thermostat and reassemble in reverse order.

-Ensure that the phial is clipped to the oven back with the phial centrally positioned between the clips.
+Disconnect the wiring from the thermostat.
+Remove 2 screws holding thermostat to mounting panel.
+Fit new thermostat and reassemble in the reverse order.
+Make sure that the phial is clipped to the oven back with the phial centrally positioned between the clips.